“Localisation”

 The translation file needs to be “compiled” (converted from .ts format to .qm format) before it can be used by the Photini program.
 This requires the pyside6-lrelease program, which is part of the PySide6 package on PyPI.

-You can easily update and compile all the language files:
+You can easily update all the language files:

 $ pip3 install --user .